Annual eye exams can prevent 95 percent of vision loss.

 If you have been diagnosed with type 1 or type 2 diabetes, it is vital to keep up with your regular eye exams to preserve your eye health and reduce your risk of vision loss.

-Schedule an appointment with your eye doctor to learn more about how you can protect your ocular health from the effects of diabetes— preventing vision loss before it occurs.
+Schedule an appointment with an eye doctor to learn more about how you can protect your ocular health from the effects of diabetes— preventing vision loss before it occurs.